An Excerpt from active measures: part ii

 Taghavi lifted a pair of binoculars to his eyes.

 Next, the guns.
-The crashing thud of the 125mm shells pounded his chest.
-The T-72 main battle tanks emerged from behind another hill two kilometers northeast of the observation post like a nightmarish wall of armored steel and dust, long cannons belching flame as they glided toward the ridge across the sandy, rolling ground of the exercise area.
-Charging interspersed with the tanks, their movements closely coordinated, were the M113 armored personnel carriers (APCs).
-The Grad rockets kept up their barrage from afar and another salvo fell like hail on the ridgetop, pummeling the mockups of bunkers and armored vehicles.
+The crashing thud of the 125-millimeter shells pounded his chest.
+Then, the T-72 main battle tanks emerged from behind another hill two kilometers northeast of the observation post like a nightmarish wall of armored steel and dust, long cannons belching flame as they glided toward the ridge across the sandy, rolling ground of the exercise area.
+M113 armored personnel carriers (APCs) interspersed with the tanks charged forward as well, their movements closely coordinated.
+The Grad rockets kept up their barrage from afar and another salvo fell like hail on the ridgetop, pummeling the mockup bunkers and armored vehicles.

 “Allahu akbar!
 Allahu akbar!” the cries behind him grew.
 “Glory to Imam Husayn!”

-Through his binoculars, Taghavi evaluated the exercise carefully.
-Anyone atop that ridge would be having an awful day.
-Even sheltered in a fortified trench or a defiladed APC, the constant shower of exploding ordnance would be enough to terrify any seasoned officer, not to mention the effect on his enlisted men.
+Taghavi carefully evaluated the exercise through his binoculars.
+It would be an awful day for anyone atop that ridge.
+Even sheltered in a fortified trench or a defiladed APC, the constant shower of exploding ordnance would leave any seasoned soldier terrified and concussed.
 Perhaps, Taghavi thought.
 But that was the problem with exercises.
 The enemy never shot back.
 What if the enemy could return artillery fire?
-What if the enemy had air support?
-In all but a few of the scenarios Taghavi imagined, the enemy had all of those things and more.
+What if the enemy had anti-tank weapons and air support?
+In all but a few scenarios Taghavi imagined, the enemy had all those things and more.
 What if it were Kurds atop that ridge?
-What if it were Saudis?
 What if it were Americans?

 It took sixteen minutes for the tanks and APCs to reach their objective atop the ridge.
-The summit was a smoking ruin and the adjacent plain was a lacerated wasteland of tread marks.
+The summit was a smoking ruin, and the plain below was a lacerated wasteland of tread marks.
 Ismail grabbed his radio and halted the exercise.
-The audience assembled on the observation post was all smiles and handshakes, some militia commanders exalting the name of God again or snapping pictures of the tanks still rumbling around the plain below.
+The audience assembled on the observation post was all smiles and handshakes, some militia commanders exalting the name of God again or snapping pictures of the tanks still rumbling around the plain.

 “It would not have been possible without your guidance, sayyidi,” he replied.
 “I pray that—” Celebratory Kalashnikov fire broke out in the crowd.
 “I pray that my men have earned the honor of their namesake.”